[Skip to Content]

 What Else Should I Know?

 Penile torsion won’t affect a child’s fertility (the ability to have a baby) later in life.
 Penile torsion that is mild doesn’t greatly affect appearance or a child's urine stream.
-If you or your child is concerned with the how the penis looks, see a pediatric urologist.
+If you or your child is concerned with how the penis looks, see a pediatric urologist.